 Budget-Friendly Fall Decor

 For some budget-friendly fall decor, I hit up the Dollar Tree to see what I could find.
 They have an amazing assortment of flowers and leaves which make it easy to add some fall color to your home very inexpensively.
 Most dollar stores have many different vases and cups or mugs that can be used to hold flowers.
 They also usually sell ribbon and some even sell artificial fruits and vegetables to decorate your home.
+Some of the smaller vases are perfect containers to use to make candles.
+Check out this post for an easy tutorial.

 Dining Room Table